War in Abkhazia (1992–1993): Results

 Georgia effectively lost control over Abkhazia and the latter established as a de facto independent territory.
 The relations between Russia and Abkhazia improved in the late 1990s and the economic blockade of Abkhazia was lifted.
 The laws were also passed allowing other countries to become part of Russian Federation, which was interpreted by some as an offer to Abkhazia and other unrecognised countries of the former Soviet Union.

 Georgia claimed that Russian army and intelligence contributed decisively to the Georgian defeat in the Abkhazian war and considered this conflict (along with the Georgian Civil War and Georgian–Ossetian War) as one of Russia's attempt of restoring its influence in the post-Soviet area.

 At the end of the war, the Russian Foreign Minister Andrey Kozyrev said at the UN General Assembly: "Russia realizes that no international organization or group of states can replace our peacekeeping efforts in this specific post-Soviet space."

-A wide array of opinions on Russian policy with respect to Georgia and Abkhazia is expressed in the Russian media and parliament.
-Leonid Radzikhovsky, a political analyst and independent journalist, wrote that gaining new territories is the last thing Russia needs and compared the support of foreign separatists to throwing stones at one's neighbours, while living in the glass house.
+A wide array of opinions on Russian policy with respect to Georgia and Abkhazia was expressed in the Russian media and parliament in the 1990s.

 Oxford Professor S.N.
 MacFarlane, notes on the issue of Russian mediation in Abkhazia: